Record

 (Joseph) Varley Roberts, 1885-1988, principal, General Post Office

 Administrative HistoryGertrude (also known as 'Gertie') May Sawyer, nurse, was born 8 June 1905, daughter of Arthur and Ettie Sawyer.
 She was accepted by CMS in December 1933 and started work in the Zaria Medical Mission, Northern Nigeria, in 1934.
-During her years with CMS she was Nursing Sister at the CMS hospital, Wusasa, Zaria; she took over the 'Leprosy Settlement' and worked in the city's first antenatal and child welfare clinics.
-She retired from CMS 12 May 1943 due to her marriage to (Joseph) Varley Roberts.
+During her years with CMS, she was Nursing Sister at the CMS hospital, Wusasa, Zaria; she took charge of the 'Leprosy Settlement' and worked in the city's first antenatal and child welfare clinics.
+She retired from CMS May 1943 on her marriage to (Joseph) Varley Roberts.

-Margaret Fleming Roberts, nee Brodie, was born at Bannu Hospital, Peshawar, North West India, 28 September 1869.
-She was the daughter of Rev David Brodie (1838-1915), CMS missionary, later vicar of the Parish Church of St Lawrence, Biddulph, Staffordshire and Margaret Brodie (1841-1935), nee Johnson.
+Margaret Fleming Roberts, née Brodie, was born at Peshawar, North West India, 28 September 1869.
+She was the daughter of Rev David Brodie (1838-1915), CMS missionary, later vicar of the Parish Church of St Lawrence, Biddulph, Staffordshire and Margaret Brodie (1841-1935) née Johnson.
 Margaret married (Joseph) Varley Roberts in St Paul's, Canonbury, Islington, London in June 1915.
 She died in Loughton April 1942.

-Archival NoteCatalogued by I. Frlan.
-Cataloguing completed July 2016.
-Prepared in accordance with General International Standard Archival Description, ISAD(G), second edition, 2000 and Church Missionary Society cataloguing guidelines.
+Archival NoteCatalogued 2016.
+Prepared in accordance with General International Standard Archival Description, ISAD(G), second edition, 2000 and Church Mission Society cataloguing guidelines.